thomson08/Report/participation.md

 Participation is activity by students that helps to improve the course.

 In total, there are 10 participation points that can be obtained through a combination of the following activties.
-A single of those activities is worth 2 points:
+Each of these activities is worth 2 points:

 - Attending a Fowler School of Engineering Seminar.[^seminars]
 - Attending office hours.